psibi/rucredstash/README.md

     keys      List all keys in the store list      List credentials and their versions
-    put       Put a credential into the store setup     setup the credential store
+    put       Put a credential into the store putall    Put credentials from json or file into the store setup     setup the credential store
 ```